 This profile seems to grow like a plant... cultivate a seed and with minimal effort the profile slowly grows into a CV that's informative, interactive, professional & contemporary.
 Note, I generally only add people to my network I've personally dealt with, or had frequent communications online.

-1) for work - I do follow many Oracle related tweeps, and I find it a handy distinction between my personal usage of Facebook
+1) for work - I do follow many Oracle (and related tech) related tweeps, and I find it a handy distinction between my personal usage of Facebook

-2) I'm someone you might term a skeptic or humanist - there are a number of people I follow in this community, and I also use it to post/vent various thoughts related to pseudo-science and other baloney.
-If this offends, just don't listen!
+2) I'm someone you might term a skeptic/humanist - there are a number of people I follow in this community, and I also use it to post/vent various thoughts related to pseudo-science and other baloney.
+I pursue facts and do not engage ad hominem attacks.

-Now I'm generally a watcher that passes judgement on others, but occasionally I'll find something worthy to post or think of something witty to add.
-It is now treated as another tool to keep up with randoms.
+Now I'm generally a watcher that passes judgement on others, but occasionally I'll find something worthy to post or think of something witty to add, usually science related.
+It's mostly treated as another tool to keep up with randoms.

 I don't typically add my work colleagues, you kinda have to be special for that ;-) - this is generally the domain of personal friends.

-Obviously I use this account every time I need to download a wonderful piece of Oracle software, but when I have the chance I occasionally participate in the forums when I need to stimulate my brain.
-In 2012 I clocked over into the "Expert" part of the spectrum, so I guess I'll be sticking with this forum - but stack-overflow is a handy supplement.
-Along with documentation sites such as Oracle, jQueryMobile & jQuery, hopefully soon PhoneGap ;-)
+Obviously I use this account every time I need to download a wonderful piece of Oracle software, but also participate regularly in the forums to learn and help others.
+I'm a "Guru" alumni and currently Level 13 "Super Elite" in the spectrum, so I guess I'll be sticking with this forum - but stack-overflow is a handy supplement.
+Along with documentation sites such as Oracle, MDN & jQuery.

 For a number of years while I was new to the industry, I spent a fair bit of time at AskTom.
 I think this gave me a good leap ahead of the local pack.
 While I don't find myself there too often any more - I have found new to sustain the brain - I fine the PL/SQL challenge valuable in keep my PL/SQL skills fresh, and occasionally learn a thing or two about functionality, performance, good practice - while enjoying a quiz.
-Steven has also expanded this to a weekly SQL & APEX quiz (although latter not always regularly available - I'm sure we'd all like to see membership grow ).
-It takes 5-10 minutes of your day, why not give it a crack?
+Steven explored variations in quiz and competition types over the years to keep things alive.
+It takes 5-10 minutes of your week, why not give it a crack?
 You don't need to be exceptional to win a prize - I received a prize in late 2011 just for participating (note, correlation does not mean causation!).
-I received a 10th place certificate in 2nd quarter 2011

-While not formally social media, I do consider these aggregators as contributing to my presence on the web.
+While not really social media, I do consider these aggregators as contributing to my presence on the web.

 These websites consolidate a large number of Oracle bloggers, so if you don't want to set up your own RSS feeds, just visit these occasionally to catch up/keep up with the technological world around you.